thebungler/hsd2ora/README.md

 ## Current Issues
 - Memory crashes when handling very large images/many files at once
-- Clipping groups not handled correctly; they currently inherit the opacity of all non-clipping layers in the group below them instead of the one directly below any given group of clipping layers
+- Clipping groups not handled correctly; they currently inherit the opacity of all non-clipping layers underneath them within their group, instead of only the one directly below any given clump of clipping layers.
+(HiPaint essentially turns clipping layers into sub-groups)